Park Avenue and Trenton Boulevard / Staff photo

 The plan is to connect the upgraded corridor to a new trail that’s currently being designed along Mission Boulevard.
 That project is set for construction in 2022.

-Once the work is finished in early 2023, the two new sections will complete a 12-mile loop that includes sections of the Old Wire Cycle Track, Niokaska Creek Trail, Mud Creek Trail and the Razorback Greenway.
+Once the work is finished in early 2023, the two new sections will complete an 11-mile loop that includes sections of the Old Wire Cycle Track, Niokaska Creek Trail, Mud Creek Trail and the Razorback Greenway.

 Matt Mihalevich, the city’s trails coordinator, said while cyclists currently use portions of the connector, the upgrades should make the route feel more safe.